 - Get Smooth.
 Dry air and heat can cause skin to become dry and rough, but that doesn't mean you have to cover it up.
-Exfoliate arms, legs, hands, and feet with a scrub, like our Sugar Scrub.
-In the summer, pick the peppermint - it's naturally cooling and like air conditioning in a jar.
+Exfoliate arms, legs, hands, and feet with with a Dry Brush.
+The centuries-old technique of dry brushing is said to detox, exfoliate, and stimulate skin.
+Incorporating dry brushing into your daily routine will clear the skin's pores and pathways so that the body can properly detox for vibrant, radiant health.
+Another great tip for Summer: pick the peppermint - it's naturally cooling and like air conditioning in a jar.
 Who knew you could get goosebumps in the summer?

 - Slather.
 Massage.
 Cover.
 If your hands and feet are especially dry, apply a good amount of moisturizing lotion, like our Healing Hand Butter, to them before you go to bed.
 Cover with gloves and/or socks to help your skin soak up as much moisture as possible.
 Warning: your hands may feel as soft as a baby’s bottom when you wake up.

 Once your skin is happily moisturized, there are natural ways to keep it from drying out too much again: